zhenghuatan/GMM-UBM_MAP_SV/README.txt

 Citation:
 [1] Z.-H. Tan, A.k.
-Sarkara and N. Dehakb, "rVAD: an unsupervised segment-based robust voice activity detection method," Computer Speech and Language, 2019.
+Sarkara and N. Dehakb, "rVAD: an unsupervised segment-based robust voice activity detection method," Computer Speech and Language, 2019. where speaker verification is used as one down-stream application of VAD.

 Code was tested on python 2.7
 0/workflow of code: